Resident Supervision Policy for PGME

 Open and supportive communication and readiness to help the Trainee are necessary to enable Trainees to voice concerns about a delegated task.

 Recognizing the limitation of Trainees is a shared responsibility between Trainees themselves and Supervising Faculty Members.

 Supervising Faculty Members should facilitate Trainee self-recognition of limitations because Trainees may fail to recognize their limitations and take on more responsibility than is appropriate.
 Moreover, Trainees may have difficulty identifying and/or reporting their own limitation.

 1. Responsibilities of the Supervising Faculty Member

-· The Supervising Faculty Member must recognize the signs of fatigue in a Trainee and intervene to ensure that the patients receive appropriate care while supporting the well-being of the Trainee.
+The Supervising Faculty Member must recognize the signs of fatigue that could potentially impair judgement in a Trainee and intervene to ensure that the patients receive appropriate care while supporting the well-being of the Trainee.

 2. Responsibilities of the Resident

 Trainees must inform patients of their status as medical trainees who are acting on behalf of a specific, named Supervising Faculty Member.

 Trainees must strive to be cognizant of the limits of their knowledge and clinical skill and consider their experience when providing clinical care.